akauppi/GroundLevel-firebase-es/DEVS/Wishes for Firebase.md

 - we could architect automatic restart using `npm`, but that adds complexity.
 Let's see what Firebase people say, first..

+## Cloud Functions: start node.js with `--experimental-modules` flag

+Why?
+This would allow projects (like this) to be able to use `import` instead of `require` if they so choose.

+Why not?
+Is there any down side?

+Work-around: wait for Node.js 14 support, in Cloud Functions.

 ## References

 - [Firebase Support Form](https://firebase.google.com/support/troubleshooter/contact)